ARBUCHELI/USING-INTEL-DEVCLOUD/README.md

 This script does a few things.

-Writes stdout and stderr to their respective .log files Creates the /output directory
+1. Writes stdout and stderr to their respective .log files
+2. Creates the <code>/output</code> directory
-Creates a MODELPATH variable and assigns the value as the first argument passed to the shell script Calls the Python script using the MODELPATH variable value as the command line argument Changes to the /output directory
+3. Creates a <code>MODELPATH</code> variable and assigns the value as the first argument passed to the shell script
+4. Calls the Python script using the <code>MODELPATH</code> variable value as the command line argument
+5. Changes to the <code>/output</code> directory
-Compresses the stdout.log and stderr.log files to output.tgz
+6. Compresses the stdout.log and stderr.log files to <code>output.tgz</code>
-Click the Creating a Job Submission Script button below for a demonstration.